-Collect container that you can use for mums and other containers.
+Hunt for containers in your home that you can slip the whole pot of pretty annuals in.
 I have a large urn and a couple champagne buckets that I use every year.
 And I also have a few white containers, one is made to hold ice and bottled drinks.
 It’s my favorite!

-If a mum is pot bound it is a good idea to repot it.
+If a mum is pot bound it’s a good idea to repot it.
 Use a good quality potting soil and give the roots a little “fluffing” and put the mum in a container bigger than the original pot.
 This will actually help them live longer.

-And a little extra tip… mums look amazing when grouped with other fall elements like baby boo pumpkins, leaves, pinecones or planted alongside ornamental cabbage!
+And a little extra tip… these fall flowers look amazing when grouped with other fall elements like baby boo pumpkins, leaves, pinecones or planted alongside ornamental cabbage!
 I often plant indoor mums and add lots of fall elements to them.

 LET THE SUN SHINE